Cedric-Perauer/Deep-Learning/Sagemaker_Deployment/Readme.md

-# This folder contains some of the Sagemaker pnotebooks
+## This folder contains some of the Sagemaker notebooks